VeronikaRuliskova/help/docs/http-low-level-api-send-sms-notification.md

 ---

 ## “sendsms” action
-It allows to send a text short message to one recipient.
+It allows to send a text short message to one recipient (one phone number).

 See the [table of parameters](#send-sms-notification-parameters) for this command.